 We start with a brief history, but if you know all this, want to save your learning for the tour, or just want to read about the tours skip ahead to the different tour options available.

 With Static garrison armed with cannons becoming largely obsolete, the Military changed its use of the island to a military prison.
-Housing Prisoners of war, Cocienciois objectors and Confederate spies.
-The Prison was left almost unscathed during the 1909 earthquake so was used as a backup to the mainland jails that were damaged in the disaster.
+Housing Prisoners of war, Cociencious objectors, and Confederate spies.
+The Prison was left almost unscathed during the 1909 earthquake and was used as a backup to the mainland jails that were damaged in the disaster.

 In its 29 years many well-known, notorious inmates “rotted” away here, many never leaving the island, while others only got out once the jail closed in 1963.